VellahN/Android-app/README.md

-# Android-app
+# Data science project
-Its an application for count down numbers
+Its a model for predicting elections and road accidents using sklearn